2014 Atlanta Dream season

-The 2014 WNBA season is the 7th season for the Atlanta Dream of the Women's National Basketball Association.
-This is also the first season the Dream has finished first in the East.
-In the last game of the Eastern Semis, the Dream had a 16-point lead at the end of the 3rd quarter, but unfortunately gave the other team the lead and lost 81-80.
+The 2014 Atlanta Dream season was the 7th season for the Atlanta Dream of the Women's National Basketball Association, and their 1st season under head coach, Michael Cooper.
+This was also the first season the Dream has finished first in the East.
+In the last game of the Eastern Semis, the Dream had a 16-point lead at the end of the 3rd quarter, but gave the other team the lead and lost 81–80.